 What is Turkey’s status under the EU MDR and EU IVDR?

-Following the introduction of the new EU regulatory regime for medical devices, in 2021 the EU-Turkey Customs Union Joint Committee, the body responsible for ascertaining that Turkey has aligned its technical legislation for a particular product with that of the EU, confirmed that Turkish medical devices legislation was indeed aligned with the new Medical Devices Regulation (EU) 2017/745 and In Vitro Diagnostic Medical Devices Regulation (EU) 2017/746.
+Following the introduction of the new EU regulatory regime for medical devices, in 2021 the EU-Turkey Customs Union Joint Committee, the body responsible for ascertaining that Turkey has aligned its technical legislation for a particular product with that of the EU, confirmed that Turkish medical device legislation was indeed aligned with the new Medical Device Regulation (EU) 2017/745 and In Vitro Diagnostic Medical Device Regulation (EU) 2017/746.
 In response, in March 2022 the European Commission published a Notice to Stakeholders ratifying the updated provisions of the EU-Turkey Customs Union Agreement in the field of medical devices.
 This means that Turkey is now fully recognised under the EU MDR and EU IVDR.

 What is the new regulatory framework for medical devices in Turkey?